- Hits: 1433

 - RMA Trackdays - Another quality trackday organiser, particularly if you want circuits in mainland Europe such as Spa.

-If you're a member of a car club, that's also an obvious option for finding track days, as the clun often books a circuit, or a number of slots at a circuit and makes them available to their members.
-You could always join a club, such as Porsche Club GB and make use of their trackday options.
+If you're a member of a car club, that's also an obvious option for finding track days, as the club often books a circuit, or a number of slots at a circuit and makes them available to their members.

 The FIA (Federation Internationale De L'Automobile), motor sport's worldwide governing body, runs a campaign called Action for Road Safety, which it launched to support the UN's Decade of Action for Road Safety.

 At many motorsport events you will see promotions and fund raising under this initiative, expressing the message that racing is fun, but it's not safe on the road.